1/29/19, “The Making of Juan Guaidó: US Regime-Change Laboratory Created Venezuela’s Coup Leader,” Consortium News, Max Blumenthal and Dan Cohen

 On Feb.
 12, 2014, during the height of that year’s guarimbas, Guaidó joined Lopez on stage at a rally of Popular Will and Justice First.
 During a lengthy diatribe against the government, Lopez urged the crowd to march to the office of Attorney General Luisa Ortega Diaz.
 Soon after, Diaz’s office came under attack by armed gangs who attempted to burn it to the ground.
 She denounced what she called “planned and premeditated violence.”

-In a televised appearance in 2016, Guaidó dismissed deaths resulting from guayas – guarimba tactic involving stretching steel wire across a roadway in order to injure or kill motorcyclists – as a “myth.”
+In a televised appearance in 2016, Guaidó dismissed deaths resulting from guayas – a guarimba tactic involving stretching steel wire across a roadway in order to injure or kill motorcyclists – as a “myth.”
 His comments whitewashed a deadly tactic that had killed unarmed civilians like Santiago Pedroza and decapitated a man named Elvis Durán, among many others.

 This callous disregard for human life would define his Popular Will party in the eyes of much of the public, including many opponents of Maduro.